helmbold/sulfur/README.md

     | element         | id:someElement | exists |
     | element         | id:someElement | does not exist |
     | close           |

-German counterparts to the above methods can be found in the [API docs](http://www.advitec.de/download/sulfur/apidocs/).

 ### Installing Additional Browser Drivers